fenic.core

 A single semantic example for semantic join operations.

-Join examples demonstrate the evaluation of two input strings across different datasets against a specific condition, used in a semantic.join operation.
+Join examples demonstrate the evaluation of two input variables across different datasets against a specific condition, used in a semantic.join operation.

 JoinExampleCollection